hiibolt/KnowledgeBase/pages/Analysis.md

+## Meta
+Name: John Wallace White
+ID: z1994244
+Class: NIU - LTRE194
+Instructor: Rebecca Vaughn
-## MATH360 - PRIM Model Building in Appl Math
+- ## MATH360 - PRIM Model Building in Appl Math
 	- # Introduction
 	  I would like to discuss my MATH360 course, a required class for the Mathematics side of my double major.
 It has proved very convoluted in presentation thus far, and I believe this may have to do with my lack of reading the syllabus.
 As a result, delving into the inner workings of this course is the primary goal of this essay.
 	- # Syllabus Analysis